LT-IntroToAI-SY2526/assignment-0-lrrice/writeup.md

 Im not entirely sure.
 I know very little about AI, and I want to learn as much as I can.
 I guess im just excited to get to see the inner workings of something that seems so unknowable.

-[Your answer here - feel free to write a paragraph or more!]

 ---

 *Remember: This writeup will be graded based on the quality of your explanations and reflections, not just whether you got the "right" answer.
 Show your thinking!*